GStreamer/gstreamer/Playback+tutorial+2+Subtitle+management.markdown

-We already know (from the previous tutorial) that container files can hold multiple audio and video streams, and that we can very easily choose among them by changing the `current-audio` or `current-video` `playbin2` property.
+We already know (from the previous tutorial) that container files can hold multiple audio and video streams, and that we can very easily choose among them by changing the `current-audio` or `current-video` `playbin` property.
 Switching subtitles is just as easy.

-It is worth noting that, just like it happens with audio and video, `playbin2` takes care of choosing the right decoder for the subtitles, and that the plugin structure of GStreamer allows adding support for new formats as easily as copying a file.
+It is worth noting that, just like it happens with audio and video, `playbin` takes care of choosing the right decoder for the subtitles, and that the plugin structure of GStreamer allows adding support for new formats as easily as copying a file.
 Everything is invisible to the application developer.

-Besides subtitles embedded in the container, `playbin2` offers the possibility to add an extra subtitle stream from an external URI.
+Besides subtitles embedded in the container, `playbin` offers the possibility to add an extra subtitle stream from an external URI.

 This tutorial opens a file which already contains 5 subtitle streams,